 When will the winners be announced?

-You will find out who has won before the end of November.
-We will contact the teacher associated with the winning entry and send out the prize to them.
+We will contact the teacher associated with the winning entry by the end of December.

 Our school will not allow us to submit pupils first and second names can I still enter?